jgroeschen/KFoSs-PC/README.md

 9. The "Historical Prices" tab contains a `pandastable` visualization of the DataFrame in the form of a spreadsheet of the data, with pricing shown by date in a regular|promo format.

-10. The "Best Sales" tab contains another `pandastable` visualization, this time of all the most recent items with promotional prices, sorted in descending order by the percentage the product has been discounted from its regular price.
+10. The "Best Sales" tab contains a button to activate/refresh another `pandastable` visualization, this time of all the most recent items with promotional prices, sorted in descending order by the percentage the product has been discounted from its regular price.

 ### **Credits and Acknowledgments**